MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/flw-onboarding-wizard.md

 The wizard is available to all organizations that have at least one Microsoft 365 F license.
 You can run the wizard as many times as you need to roll out Teams to your frontline workforce in different locations or sites across your organization.

 > [!NOTE]
+> This wizard lets you quickly onboard your frontline workers to Teams through the Microsoft 365 admin center.
+For information about how deploy Teams to your frontline workers using scripts, see [How to provision Teams at scale for Frontline Workers](flw-scripted-deployment.md).

+> [!NOTE]
 > The wizard doesn't support [sensitivity labels](sensitivity-labels.md).
 If your organization requires sensitivity labels to create a team, you won't see the wizard in the Microsoft 365 admin center.

-> [!NOTE]
-> This wizard lets you quickly onboard your frontline workers to Teams through the Microsoft 365 admin center.
-For more information about how deploy Teams to your frontline workers using scripts, see [How to provision Teams at scale for Frontline Workers](flw-scripted-deployment.md).

 ## Run the wizard